-On Thursday 21 May 2012 the Department of Government and International Relations presented the achievements of recent IVth honours graduates.
+On Thursday 22 May 2013 the Department of Government and International Relations presented the achievements of recent IVth honours graduates.
 The occasion was hosted by the President of the Legislative Council, the Honorable Mr Don Harwin, MLC, at the NSW Parliament House on Macquarie Street in the city.
 Ms. May Samali, a solicitor at Freehills and Deputy CEO of 180 Degrees Consulting Limited who completed First class honours in Government and International Relations with a University Medal, chaired the proceedings.
 Mr. Michael Lambert closed the proceedings and invited guests to a reception in the lobby.

 A panel of five recent graduates spoke about their research:

 - Abigail Taylor: Rethinking human dignity and rights/

 - Francesca Johanson: Myanmar’s capital city, Nay Pyi Taw

 - Solange Handley: Income management and social policy

 Alumni and others attended.
 Current student staffed the welcome desk.
 There was a lively exchange of questions and answers during the session followed by a reception for further, informal discussion.
 The program published the abstracts of all theses from 2014.

 The program for Best and Brightest with all theses abstracts is here.

 Photographs from he evening can be found at this link: 2015_05_26 FASS Best & Brightest 30%.